Dravitar/764361/README.md

 :-------------------------:|:-------------------------:
 ![](https://github.com/Dravitar/764361/blob/main/images/airlines_boxplots.png)  |  ![](https://github.com/Dravitar/764361/blob/main/images/stops_boxplots.png)

 *Fig 8* once again highlighted how economy class tickets are significantly lower than business class tickets, as we had already noted from *Fig 2* and *Fig 3*.
-However, thanks to this boxplot we were also able to see that Vistara e Air India are the only airlines with business class tickets available.
+However, thanks to this boxplot we were also able to see that Vistara and Air India are the only airlines with business class tickets available.
 Instead, *Fig 9* allows us to understand the range in price for flights with different amounts of stops.
 Flights with one stop have a much higher price range than flights with zero, or more than two stops.
 Despite this, flights with zero and two or more stops have a larger number of outliers.

 *Fig 10*: Range of price values for each route|*Fig 11*: Range of price values for departure and arrival time :-------------------------:|:-------------------------: